All provisions within this catalog are subject to change without notice. If you have questions or comments, please contact email@example.com.

 While the College will make every effort to provide all described courses and programs, the final decision regarding availability will be determined by enrollment, available faculty, funds, and employer training needs.

 Great Falls College Montana State University is a two-year technical/community college within Montana’s public university system.
 Central administrative control of the College is vested exclusively in the Montana Board of Regents.
 The Regents have full power, responsibility, and authority to supervise, coordinate, manage, and control the colleges and universities within the Montana University System.

 Although a stand-alone institution for purposes of institutional accreditation, budget, personnel, and management, Great Falls College Montana State University has been affiliated with Montana State University since July 1, 1994.

-All educational programs offered by the College are approved by the Montana Board of Regents, United States Department of Education, United States Department of Veterans Affairs, and Montana Department of Vocational Rehabilitation Services.
+All educational programs offered by the College are approved by the Montana Board of Regents, United States Department of Education, Montana State Approving Agency, and Montana Department of Vocational Rehabilitation Services.